bitcraze/bitcraze-website/src/products/crazyflie-2.md

 {% collapse_section Read more %}

 Having a nano quadcopter that only weighs 27g has a lot of advantages.
-The size makes it’s ideal for fly inside a lab, office or your living room without trashing half of the interior.
+The size makes it ideal for flying inside a lab, office or your living room without trashing half of the interior.
-Even though the propellers spin at high RPMs, they are soft and the torque in the motors are very low compared to a brushless motor.
+Even though the propellers spin at high RPMs, they are soft and the torque in the motors is very low compared to a brushless motor.

 The Crazyflie 2.0 is pretty fast if you let it be, but even if it crashes it's still only 27g which means the kinetic energy involved in a crash is fairly low.
-The system is designed to break at the cheapest part, the motor mount, that are availible as spare parts.
+The system is designed to break at the cheapest part, the motor mounts, which are available as spare parts.
 {% endcollapse_section %}